Frequently Asked Questions

 What laboratory tests do you order?

-Alternatively, you can use Ulta Lab Tests especially if you are self-pay or if you have a high deductible plan.
-They do not accept insurance, but they offer lower pricing than LabCorp.
-Also, they provide Dr. Bazylewicz with even lower pricing than if you ordered the tests yourself, and she passes these even lower prices along to you.
-Dr. Bazylewicz will recommend appropriate tests and then send the cart to you so that you can check out directly with Ulta.
+• Alternatively, you can use Ulta Lab Tests especially if you are self-pay or if you have a high deductible plan.
+They do not accept insurance, but they offer significantly lower pricing than LabCorp.
+In addition, they provide our patients with even lower pricing than if you ordered the tests yourself.
+Dr. Bazylewicz will recommend appropriate tests and then send the cart to you so that you can check out directly with Ulta with these lower costs if you choose this option.
+The results will be available to you and her through their portal.

-You can get your labs drawn at another facility rather than LabCorp or you can get another doctor to order labs for you.
-However, these other facilities or doctors often fax hundreds of copies to us with much duplication and extraneous information that takes significant time (hours!) to sort out.
-Also, we will not open lots of links and print out lots of individual labs.
+NOTE: Please keep in mind that hospitals and doctors often fax hundreds of copies to us with much duplication and extraneous information that takes significant time (hours!) to sort out.
 So, if you use another facility or another doctor, you will need to arrange for the results to be mailed (not faxed, not emailed) to us.
-If the other facility or doctor does fax numerous labs to us, there will be an associated administrative fee based on $0.20/page and $275/hour.
+If the other facility or doctor does fax numerous labs to us, there will be an associated administrative fee based on $0.25/page and $275/hour prorated.

 How do I get my laboratory results?

-Copies of lab results from Igenex or Diagnostic Solutions will be mailed to you with the paperwork from your next telemedicine appointment.
+Copies of lab results from Igenex or Diagnostic Solutions or other test kit results will be mailed to you with the paperwork from your next telehealth appointment.

 You will be contacted immediately for emergency lab values.